robineriksson/BayesianDataDrivenModeling/README.md

 package for data-driven stochastic disease spread simulations.
 Accepted for publication in J. Stat.
 Softw.

-* The work is influensed and succeeds the series of previously published works
+* The work is influenced and succeeds the series of previously published works

 [5] Bauer P, Engblom S, Widgren S (2016) Fast event-based epidemiological simulations on national scales.
 Int.
 J. High